PaulBatchelor/Soundpipe/README.md

 Tests in Soundpipe are used to determine whether or not modules behave as expected.
 Tests write the output of a module to memory, and check the MD5 hash value of the output against the MD5 value of a reference signal.

 To build a test file, go into the test folder, and run "make".
 Then, run "./run.bin", which runs the tests.
 As the tests are run, an "ok" will appear in the log if a test passes, and a "not ok" will appear if a test fails.

-If you would like to hear the audio output of the tests, run "make WRITE_RAW=1".
-This enables the output of the tests to be written to disk.
-Then, run "./run.bin", which runs the tests.
-Finally, run "sh write_wav.sh".
-This shell script produces a file called "out.wav", which is the audio output of every Soundpipe test.
-The shell script creates this file by concatenating the individual files (in a headerless raw format) to a wav file using SoX.
+It is possible to hear the output of a particular test if you know the test number.
+You will need to have sox installed.
+For example, to hear what test 11 sounds like, run the following
+commands:

+./run.bin render 11

+./write_wave.sh 0011.raw

+This will generate a file called out.wav.

+The testing utility has a few optional arguments.
+To see all possible arguments, run "./run.bin help".

 The Soundpipe Model
 -------------------